FrostbittenKing/arch_system_setup/README.md

 dont forget to install a bootloader like grub

 # todo:
-- cleanup (ask for username etc.)
+- add routines to copy various config files to their destinations
-- copy my configuration files (slim,xinitrc etc.)
+- checkout my awesome-wm and emacs config from git and copy them to their destinations